Combichrist

 Combichrist is an American aggrotech / industrial metal band formed in 2003 by Norwegian vocalist Andy LaPlegua, who also founded the bands Icon of Coil, Panzer AG, Scandinavian Cock and Scandy.
-Combichrist was formed in Atlanta, Georgia and is now based in Oak Hill, Florida.
+Combichrist was formed in Atlanta, Georgia.
 The band consists of only LaPlegua in the studio, with a changing lineup of live performing members.
 Releases by the band have been very successful in terms of sales and charted in top positions for dance and alternative charts worldwide.

 History

 Formation and early years

 The first material that LaPlegua wrote for the project was a power noise/techno crossover track Thanx to my Buddies under the moniker D.r.i.v.E for the Advanced Electronics Vol. 2 compilation.
 The song was later remade into Like to Thank My Buddies on Combichrist's album Everybody Hates You.
 The project's name was later changed to Hudlager and then finally to Combichrist before the debut album The Joy of Gunz was released on the German record label Out of Line.

 The band name came from a fanzine of LaPlegua's in the 1990s, with Combichrist being a character in it that was a "punk-rock messiah".
 The character would go on drug and alcohol fueled rampages, later healing those whom he had beaten.
 A few years after the band's conception, LaPlegua departed Norway for the United States, which is now the current home-base for Combichrist and his other projects Scandy, Panzer AG, and Scandinavian Cock.